 The Merriam-Webster Dictionary gives various definitions for the word “training,” but the most relevant is “to undergo instruction, discipline, or drilling.”
 The Cambridge Dictionary also has this helpful definition: "learning the skills you need to do a particular job or activity."

-Training is a two-way process.
 A trainer provides instruction to someone who needs to learn a new skill, either in person or in the form of an online course.
-A course is the formal structure whereby someone can obtain that training.
-The information, the training, is "pushed" to the person who needs to learn it.
+With training, the information is "pushed" to the person who needs to learn it - from the trainer to the learner.

-Similarly, if a company is rolling out a new sales order processing application, then everyone who will be using it needs training in how to use the key functions of the software.
+Similarly, if a company is rolling out a new sales order processing application, then everyone who will be using it needs to be trained in how to use the key functions of the software.

-Each training event is typically one-off, although of course there may be a requirement to repeat that training periodically to ensure the skills are kept fresh.
+Each training event is typically one-off, although of course there may be a requirement to repeat certain training periodically to ensure the skills are kept fresh.

 In a nutshell, training is "learning how to do something".